Patrick White: Politics

 In the 1930s White was not politically engaged, but was sympathetic to the Francoist cause in the Spanish Civil War and supported Britain's policy of appeasing Hitler.
 He later expressed regret over his complacency regarding European fascism.
 On his return to Australia after the Second World War he had little interest in politics but routinely voted for the conservative coalition in elections.
 He became involved in politics in 1969 when he joined protests against the Vietnam war and conscription of Australian troops for the conflict.
-He also supported Trade Union Green Bans against development proposals which threatened the urban environment.
+He also supported the trade union Green Bans against development proposals which threatened the urban environment.
 He publicly supported the Australian Labor Party in the federal elections of 1972, 1974 and 1975 despite a falling out with the prime minister Gough Whitlam over sand mining on Fraser Island.

 Following the dismissal of the Whitlam government in November 1975, he became a prominent advocate for an Australian republic.
 He was a public supporter of Aboriginal self-determination and privately donated money towards Aboriginal education.
 From 1981 he became a leading public figure in campaigns for nuclear disarmament and continued his support for various environmental causes.
 Marr states that a common thread running through his political interventions was his opposition to plutocracy.
 Academic Martin Thomas argues that White was acutely aware of his own privileged upbringing and this drove his later concern about social injustice.